petrooha/Bananas-Project/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` in the `VanillaDQN` foler to get started with training your own agent!
-Inside the folder, a pre-trained set of weights had already been saved as `DQNcheckpoint.pth`.
+Follow the instructions in `Navigation.ipynb` in the `Bnanas-Project` foler to get started with training your own agent!
+Inside the folder, a pre-trained set of weights had already been saved as `Checkpoint.pth`.
 Simply follow the code to load in the weights and watch the agent perform if you don't want to spend time training the agent.
-Feel free to make edits to my code to improve the agent's performance!
+If you wish to train the agent on pixels instead of environment states - replace 'vector_observations' with 'visual_observations' in the code, and, for better performance, replace 'agent' with 'dqn_agent'.
+Please note: curerntly agent uses medel.py which contains of 2 fully connected layers, 'dqn_agent' refers to models.py which contain Double DQN with 3 convolutional layers.

 (_For AWS_) If you'd like to train the agent on AWS, you must follow the instructions to [set up X Server](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above.